Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Results and Discussion

 \section{Results and Discussion}

-Simulation experiments were performed to validate the efficacy of Select-DPC and to benchmark it against classical DeePC \cite{coulson_data-enabled_2019}, which utilizes the entire data set, as well as the Time-Windowed DeePC variant proposed by \citet{berberich_linear_2022}, which constructs the implicit predictor by continuously updating the data set with new input-output data and discarding the most out-of-date measurement.
-All experiments were performed on an Apple MacBook Pro with M2 Pro chip and 16GB of RAM.
-To speed up computation times, an LQ decomposition of the subset of data was performed in the experiments regarding closed-loop cost for large subset sizes \cite{breschi_data-driven_2023}.
-We use DeePC as the linear DPC solver in Select-DPC.
+Simulation experiments were performed to validate the efficacy of Select-DPC and to benchmark it against standard DeePC \cite{coulson_data-enabled_2019}, which utilizes the entire data set, as well as the Time-Windowed DeePC variant proposed by \citet{berberich_linear_2022}, which constructs the implicit predictor by continuously updating the data set with new input-output data and discarding the most out-of-date measurement.
+All experiments were performed on an Apple MacBook Pro with an M2 Pro chip and 16GB of RAM.
+We use a maximum number of iterations $n_\text{max}$ as a stopping criterion.
+No process or measurement noise is added to the simulated systems.
+Hyperparameters are provided in \cref{app:hyperparams}.
+In the experiments focusing on closed-loop cost (\cref{fig:rows_vs_costs_solve_times} left and \cref{fig:reacher_figures} right), we performed an LQ decomposition of the data matrix \cite{breschi_data-driven_2023} for data subsets larger than 400.
+While this drastically speeds up computation times, we did not observe significant differences in control performance compared to no LQ decomposition.